The Empire Strikes Back: Cultural influence

 The Empire Strikes Back was ubiquitous in American culture upon its release.
 Freddie Mercury ended a 1980 Queen concert by riding on the shoulders of someone dressed as Darth Vader.
 The film was referenced in political cartoons.
 Kershner received letters from fans around the world asking for autographs, and from psychologists who had used Yoda to explain philosophical ideas to their patients.
 Other films, television shows, and video games have extensively referenced or parodied the film, including the Marvel Cinematic Universe (MCU), Indiana Jones and the Temple of Doom, Spaceballs, Toy Story 2, Logorama, Buffy the Vampire Slayer, Stargate Universe, The Muppet Show, The Fairly OddParents, Futurama, American Dad!, South Park, Aqua Teen Hunger Force, The Venture Bros., The Simpsons, Robot Chicken, Family Guy and its subsequent parody trilogy.
 In 2010, the United States Library of Congress selected The Empire Strikes Back for preservation in the National Film Registry for being "culturally, historically, or aesthetically significant".
 In 2025, a Darth Vader lightsaber prop used in the film, specifically during Vader's confrontation with Luke, sold for over $3.6million.

-Landon Palmer, Eric Diaz, and Darren Mooney argue that Empire, and not Star Wars, created the concept of the modern blockbuster film franchise, which includes sequels serving as chapters in an infinitely expanding narrative—a template which was embraced by other film properties in the decades following Empire's release.
+Landon Palmer, Eric Diaz, and Darren Mooney argue that Empire, and not Star Wars, created the concept of the modern blockbuster film franchise, which includes sequels serving as chapters in an infinitely expanding narrative—a template which was embraced by other film properties in the decades following Empires release.
 This new paradigm stood in opposition to the popular trend of exploiting a successful film by creating low-budget sequels (which resulted in diminishing returns, as happened with the Jaws franchise).
 Instead, more money was spent on Empire to expand the fictional universe and reap greater box-office returns.
 The use of a cliffhanger ending to set up a future sequel is seen in many modern films, particularly those in the MCU.
 It has also been suggested that Empire forged a narrative structure that continues to be emulated in trilogies, wherein the middle film is darker than the original and features an ending in which the protagonists fail to defeat the antagonists (which sets up a subsequent film).
 Emmet Asher-Perrin and Ben Sherlock cite the series Back to the Future, The Matrix, The Lord of the Rings, and Pirates of the Caribbean as examples.

 Filmmakers such as the Russo brothers, Roland Emmerich, and Kevin Feige, and actors such as Neil Patrick Harris, Jim Carrey, and Jude Law, cite Empire as an inspiration in their careers or identify as fans.
 (Note: Attributed to multiple references:)